JavaFXpert/quantum-music-playground/README.md

 > **Try it out:**
 >
 > Experiment with shifting the global phase angle by selecting the **Phase** button, moving the **Phs shft** slider up or down, and then selecting the **Pitch** button to keep the global phase from automatically shifting.
+>
+> Here is a [video of such an experimentation session](https://youtu.be/pGVkbw5xuS0).
+I guess the song needed more cowbell!